katamaran-project/sail-backend/docs/monomorphization.md

 * Sail to nanosail translation recognizes them.
 * The nanosail to muSail translation emits a NYI when it encounters vectors.
 * The monomorphization code does only deal with numeric expressions, not types.

+### Automatic Monomorphizations

+Instead of having to explicitly request monomorphizations in the `configuration.lisp` file, we could automatically monomorphize polymorphic functions whenever a call to such a function is encountered.